mpchadwick/pngarbage/README.md

 Improper image format usage can be a serious concern for frontend web performance.
 PNGs can be particularly problematic as they are typically much larger than JPEGs.

-pngarbage will scan a URL and attempt to identify cases where PNGs are used when they really shouldn't be
+pngarbage will scan a URL and attempt to identify cases where PNGs are used when they really shouldn't be.

 ### How?

 Currently, pngarbage will flag a png as "garbage" if it has no transparent pixels.
-Alpha transparency is one of the primary reasons to use a PNG and if an image doesn't have any transparent pixels, there's a high likelihood that JPEG could have been used, resulting in serious savings.
+Alpha transparency is one of the primary reasons to use a PNG and if a PNG doesn't have any transparent pixels, there's a high likelihood that JPEG could have been used, resulting in serious savings.

 ### Usage